Accessibility options

-Most ‘colour blind’ people are able to see things as clearly as other people but they have difficulty distinguishing between some colours.
-This may have an impact upon a child’s performance at school or on the sports field and can also affect career options, for example joining the army or becoming a pilot.
-As most colour blind people can see some colours, it is better to describe it as a colour vision deficiency (CVD).
+Most ‘colour blind’ people can see things as clearly as other people, but they have difficulty distinguishing between some colours.
+This may have an impact upon a child’s experience at school and can also affect career options, for example joining the army or becoming a pilot.
+As most colour deficient people can see some colours, it is better to describe it as a colour vision deficiency (CVD) rather than colour blindness.
 There are some people who are unable to see any colour at all, but this is very rare.

 In the normal eye there are three different types of cones.
 Some cones are best at capturing long wavelength (red) light.
 Others catch medium wavelength (green) light, while other cones respond best to short wavelength (blue) light.
 The signals from these cones are sent to the brain where they are perceived as colour.
 People with CVD are born with one or more cone types absent or different.